top of page

 Discipleship #4 - Apprenticeship

-Discipleship by its very name, is about learning disciplines – techniques or skills.
+Discipleship, by its very name, is about learning disciplines – techniques or skills.
 As a viola apprentice I had to learn how to make a variety of beautiful tones by scraping the horse hair of my bow back and forth on the strings of my instrument, I had to learn to put my fingers in the right spot at the right time so that I was in tune and rhythmically accurate, I had to learn how to interpret the music in an artistically satisfying way, and to play with others so that together we could make an even more beautiful sound.
-This all required discipline and the learning of technique through observation, correction, and 10,000 hours of hard work.
+This all required discipline and technique learning through observation, correction, and 10,000 hours of hard work.

 Peter Carolane